Downtown Phoenix: Sports

 Downtown Phoenix has a large sports presence.

 Chase Field is home to the Arizona Diamondbacks.
 It was the site of the Insight Bowl from 2001 to 2005 and hosted the 2006 World Baseball Classic and international soccer games.

-Footprint Center is home to the Phoenix Suns, Phoenix Mercury and Arizona Rattlers.
+Mortgage Matchup Center is home to the Phoenix Suns, Phoenix Mercury and Arizona Rattlers.
 The ECHL's Phoenix RoadRunners played there from 2005 to 2009.
 It hosted the NBA All-Star game on February 15, 2009.

 Downtown Phoenix has hosted many major sporting events in recent years.
-Downtown was the site of the 2015 Super Bowl XLIX Central and NFL Experience, which drew over 1 million people to the city center.
+Downtown was the site of the 2015 Super Bowl XLIX Central and NFL Experience, which drew over one million people to the city center.
 In March 2017, Phoenix hosted the 2017 NCAA Final Four Championship, drawing over 400,000 people to Margaret T. Hance Park and other associated downtown entertainment venues.

 Performing arts

 Phoenix Symphony Hall is home to the Phoenix Symphony.
 The Tucson-based Arizona Opera has staged many of its productions in Phoenix at Symphony Hall.
 Ballet Arizona also stages many of its productions at Symphony Hall.

 The Orpheum Theater originally built as a grand movie house in 1927, had undergone a 12-year, $14 million extensive renovation ending in 2002.
 The theater now stages everything from beauty pageants to Broadway shows.

 The Herberger Theater Center was built in 1989, has three stages and is home to 3 resident companies: Actors Theater, Arizona Theater Company and Center Dance Ensemble.

-The Comerica Theatre, a Live Nation venue, is a state of the art entertainment venue designed specifically for concerts, Broadway shows, family stage shows, and boxing.
+The Arizona Financial Theatre, a Live Nation venue, is a state of the art entertainment venue designed specifically for concerts, Broadway shows, family stage shows, and boxing.
 Originally known as Dodge Theatre before the primary sponsorship changed in 2010, the facility seats up to 5,000 people.

+Opening in 2017, The Van Buren is Phoenix’s newest concert venue.
+Originally opened by valley theater owner Charlie Levy and bought out by Live Nation in 2021.